Rituxan is a drug used to treat patients with rheumatoid arthritis (RA) who haven’t responded to other types of drugs.

 - if you haven’t responded positively to treatment with blocking agents for tumor necrosis factor (TNF)

-The FDA advises that Rituxan should be used during pregnancy only when the potential benefit to the mother outweighs any potential risk to the unborn child.
-The safety of Rituxan use with children or nursing mothers isn’t yet established.
+The FDA advises that Rituxan should be used during pregnancy only when the potential benefit to the gestational parent outweighs any potential risk to the unborn child.
+This means that Rituxan should be discontinued once pregnancy is detected unless the patient has a life threatening or organ-threatening disease.

 The FDA recommends against the use of Rituxan for people with RA who haven’t been treated with one or more blocking agents for TNF.